 A simple concept, the Sound Challenge stumps children with an incredible variety of wildlife calls.
 Lovegreen uses many different calls to share varied sounds with kids, then asks them to identify the species and whether it’s male or female.

 “It’s surprising how the kids, and adults, get a kick out of it,” Lovegreen said.
 “They love the bull elk especially, and often are amazed at how different a cow elk can sound.”

-A live animal exhibit has been popular at past shows and returns in 2019.
-Then youngsters can stump themselves at the Minnesota Deer Hunters Association booth where staffers will display an Animal Skull Identification Challenge.
+A live animal exhibit is in the lineup for 2020, and youngsters can stump themselves at the Minnesota Deer Hunters Association booth where staffers will display an Animal Skull Identification Challenge.

 Finally, Outdoor News will offer information and the chance for youth 18 and under to join the Junior Pro Team.

 Check the event map for all the booths and exhibits for the Wild Trails Kids Zone.